namor5772/Altimeter/README.md

 ![alt text](Images/image_hardware_complete.png)

 ## Circuit design
-The logic of the circuit is displayed using TinyCAD and build onto a strip board using VeeCAD.
-Below the process is explained though to just do the build skip to the Assembly section
+The logic of the circuit is displayed using TinyCAD and built onto a strip board using VeeCAD.
+Below the process is explained.
+To just do the build skip to the [Assembly](#assembly) section.

 ### TinyCAD